General information for current postgraduate students

 All forms regarding scholarships or any aspect of your candidature that ask for a Head of School/Department signature are to be signed by the Director of Postgraduate Studies who acts for the Head of School in postgraduate matters.

-All forms requiring a signature should be given to the Dimetra Skondras-Silva (Front Office) who will arrange to obtain the necessary signatures.
+All forms requiring a signature should be brought to the Front Office.
+Administrative staff will arrange the necessary signatures.

 Postgraduates have free access to the following facilities for research purposes:

 - Paper, toner, printers etc as required for research and production of thesis.

 - Scitech Library

 - Swipe card access to School 24 hrs day (subject to obeying Safety Regulations)